radarroark/xitdb/README.md

 * No query engine of any kind.
 You just write data structures (primarily an `ArrayList` and `HashMap`) that can be nested arbitrarily.
 * No dependencies besides the Zig standard library.

 What is this for?
 I don't know, really.
 Help me figure that out.
 In theory it can work in the same use cases as SQLite, I suppose.
-Obviously, xitdb isn't very stable right now, and the API below will probably change a lot.
+The high-level API below will probably change a lot.
 There is a lower-level API that I'm not even going to mention here; see the tests if you're curious.

 ```zig
 // create db file